Contact the Music Graduate Office

 Students may propose that appropriate courses taken elsewhere be transferred for credit at IU.

 Courses to be transferred must have been taken for graduate credit at an accredited institution.
-Each course to be transferred must be equivalent to a course offered at Indiana University.
+Each course to be transferred must be equivalent to a course offered at Indiana University and must have been completed no more than 10 years prior to matriculation.
 Transfer is approved by the department in which the equivalent course is offered and by the director of graduate studies.
 Departmental practices vary; an interview or examination may be required.

 Lessons, chamber music, ensemble, and similar courses may not be transferred, nor may transfer courses satisfy entrance proficiencies in music history and literature or music theory.
 Review courses may not be transferred.